-1. This is an indicative timetable and the semester in which modules are taught may vary.
+1. This is an indicative list and the semester in which modules are taught may vary.

-2. You may also choose to substitute up to TWO (i.e. 30 CATS) of the non-compulsory courses for selected alternate modules of equivalent value from another discipline, depending on timetabling constraints and your tutor's and that Faculty's acceptance of you taking the module.
+- 2. You may also choose to substitute up to TWO (i.e. 30 CATS) of the non-compulsory modules for selected alternate modules of equivalent value from another discipline, depending on timetabling constraints and your tutor's and that Faculty's acceptance of you taking the module. - 3.
+At least three of your option choices must be science oriented. - 4.
+You may choose to take science options from outside the discipline of Archaeology.